 Some people leave their fall crop in the ground, and pick a few as needed

-off the leaves, and storing them in a cool, dry place.
+Brush off the dirt.
+Store them in a cool, dry place.
 Many people will store

-them in dry sand or peat soil to help retain moisture and freshness.
+them in dry sand or peat, to help retain moisture and freshness.

 Rutabaga leaves are also edible.
 Try some in your next salad!